Prahlad-K/Prahlad-K/README.md

 My society-centric projects on Machine Learning broadly cover its applications in finance and healthcare, including depression diagnosis and stock portfolio allocation.
 These endeavors led one of my first-authored papers to receive the **Best Paper Award** at the ACM Joint International Conference on Data Science and Management of Data (CODS COMAD) 2021, and another to receive an acceptance for publication from Engineering Science and Technology, an International Journal by Elsevier.
 My team's work was also published in Engineering Science and Technology, an International Journal by Elsevier, achieving 25+ citations in 2 years.
 I also surveyed the effects of large language models in Speech Recognition as part of Columbia's Fundamentals of Speech Recognition.

 ## Links to my Publications:
-1) Market Sentiment-Aware Deep Reinforcement Learning Approach for Stock Portfolio Allocation: https://www.sciencedirect.com/science/article/pii/S2215098621000070
+1) 2021: Market Sentiment-Aware Deep Reinforcement Learning Approach for Stock Portfolio Allocation: https://www.sciencedirect.com/science/article/pii/S2215098621000070
-2) A Multi-Agent Reinforcement Learning Approach for Stock Portfolio Allocation: https://dl.acm.org/doi/abs/10.1145/3430984.3431045
+2) 2021: A Multi-Agent Reinforcement Learning Approach for Stock Portfolio Allocation: https://dl.acm.org/doi/abs/10.1145/3430984.3431045
+3) 2024: AI-Tutor: Interactive Learning of Ancient Knowledge from Low-Resource Languages: https://aclanthology.org/2024.wat-1.5.pdf
 <!--
 **Prahlad-K/Prahlad-K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.